Graph Clustering with Graph Neural Networks: Abstract

 \section{Abstract}

 Graph Neural Networks (GNNs) have achieved state-of-the-art results on many graph analysis tasks such as node classification and link prediction.
-However, important \emph{unsupervised} problems on graphs, such as graph clustering, have proved more resistant to advances in GNNs.
-In this paper, we study \emph{unsupervised} training of GNN pooling in terms of their clustering capabilities.
+However, important \emph{unsupervised} problems on graphs, such as graph clustering, have proved more resistant to advances in GNNs. \ant{Graph clustering has the same overall goal as node pooling in GNNs---does this mean that GNN pooling methods do a good job at clustering graphs?}

-We start by drawing a connection between graph clustering and graph pooling: intuitively, a good graph clustering is what one would expect from a GNN pooling layer.
-Counterintuitively, we show that this is not true for state-of-the-art pooling methods, such as MinCut pooling.
-To address these deficiencies, we introduce Deep Modularity Networks (\thiswork{}), an unsupervised pooling method inspired by the modularity measure of clustering quality, and show how it tackles recovery of the challenging clustering structure of real-world graphs.
-In order to clarify the regimes where existing methods fail, we carefully design a set of experiments on synthetic data which show that \thiswork is able to jointly leverage the signal from the graph structure and node attributes.
-Similarly, on real-world data, we show that \thiswork{} produces high quality clusters which correlate strongly with ground truth labels, achieving state-of-the-art results.
+\ant{Surprisingly, the answer is no---current GNN pooling methods often fail to recover the cluster structure in cases where simple baselines, such as k-means applied on learned representations, work well.
+We investigate further by carefully designing a set of experiments to study different signal-to-noise scenarios both in graph structure and attribute data.} To address \ant{these methods' poor performance in clustering}, we introduce Deep Modularity Networks (\thiswork{}), an unsupervised pooling method inspired by the modularity measure of clustering quality, and show how it tackles recovery of the challenging clustering structure of real-world graphs.
+Similarly, on real-world data, we show that \thiswork{} produces high quality clusters which correlate strongly with ground truth labels, achieving state-of-the-art results \ant{with over \textbf{40\%} improvement over other pooling methods across different metrics.}